Brunello di Montalcino

 Key Techniques

-- Decanting prior to service to aerate and separate sediment
+- Decanting (30-90 minutes before serving to aerate and allow sediment to settle)

 Classic Dishes